-Searches on websites such as Indeed.com, which includes jobs from the private and public sectors, consistently demonstrate thousands of job postings for computer support specialists within the region.
+Searches on websites such as Indeed.com, which includes jobs from the private and public sectors, consistently demonstrate thousands of job postings in the information systems field within the region.
 This program will provide quality professionals that help business and industry address shortages in the workforce.